Tmarlow98/OOPDB/OOPDB/README.md

 Once your account is created, log in, and either set your schedule by clicking the Driver Schedule button, or request a ride with the Request Ride button.
 Over time, friends can be added, allowing for greater consistency of scheduling through the app.
+These skills demonstrate sql commands.
+We use update, delete, insert, ect.

 ## Built With